Juniper/vmx-docker-lwaftr/README.md

 scp svpod1-vmm.englab.juniper.net:/volume/build/junos/16.1/release/16.1R1.6/ship/jet-1.tar.gz .
 ```

-### 4. Build the vmxlwaftr container
+### 4. Build the vmxlwaftr Container

-Edit the name and version of the container in the toplevel file VERSION:
+Edit the name and version of the Container in the toplevel file VERSION:

 ```
 $ cat VERSION
 vmxlwaftr:v0.9
 ```

-If the container is to be pushed onto docker hub, then the name will probably be something like *juniper/vmxlwaftr:vx.y*
+If the Container is to be pushed onto docker hub, then the name will probably be something like *juniper/vmxlwaftr:vx.y*

-Run the toplevel Makefile to build the container:
+Run the toplevel Makefile to build the Container:

 ```
 $ make